ooyala/scope/README.markdown

 * 150 lines of code, so it's very easy to understand and enhance.
 * Tests are run in the order you define them in, instead of alphabetically or randomly, which follows the principle of least surprise.
 * setup\_once and teardown\_once, for writing integration tests (see below for details).
-* The ability to call focus() before a test method to have only that method run.
+* The ability to call focus() before a test method or context to have only that method/context run.
 Very useful when writing and troubleshooting tests.
 * Built on top of minitest, which is Ruby 1.9's official replacement for test/unit.
 Minitest is a gem and works in Ruby 1.8 as well.

 Example usage